WeraGitHub/SkyProject/README.md

-#### If youre GitHub repo is private you need to create credentials in Jenkins – using ssh key and make sure you configure GitHub repo in a matching manner, before you start creating your Jenkins pipeline
+#### If your GitHub repo is private you need to create credentials in Jenkins – using ssh key and make sure you configure GitHub repo in a matching manner, before you start creating your Jenkins pipeline